ot4i/ace-demo-pipeline/tekton/README.md

 kubectl apply -f tekton/ace-pipeline-run.yaml tkn pipelinerun logs ace-pipeline-run-1 -f
 ```
-using a fixed name for the pipeline run, but using a generated name allows build hiustory to be preserved.
+using a fixed name for the pipeline run, but using a generated name allows build history to be preserved.

 ### How to know if the container deploy pipeline has succeeded